 What are the fruits of the Glorious Mysteries?

-The fruits of the Glorious Mysteries are: The Resurrection — Faith; The Ascension — Hope; The Descent of the Holy Spirit — Wisdom; The Assumption of Mary — Devotion to Mary; The Coronation of Mary — Grace of a Happy Death.
+The fruits of the Glorious Mysteries are: The Resurrection — Faith; The Ascension — Christian Hope; The Descent of the Holy Spirit — Gifts of the Holy Spirit; The Assumption of Mary — Desire for Heaven; The Coronation of Mary — Grace of Final Perseverance.

 What is the Assumption of Mary?